 7. Do you enjoy financially supporting other causes?

 Minimalism provides an opportunity to not just save money for the sake of keeping it, but for using it to further causes that we believe in.
 After all, once you become content with your belongings and have been rescued from the race of accumulating possessions, you have no need to hoard money.
 You find new freedom to support the causes that you hold most dear.
-Currently, the Becoming Minimalist community is raising $10,000 for Charity:Water.
+Recently, the Becoming Minimalist community raised over $5,000 for Charity:Water.

 8. Are there things you value more than material possessions?